Tag: hardware

 4. Build Quality

 Durability is essential for hardware in a homelab.
 The NICGIGA switch features a sturdy metal casing that not only protects its internal components but also provides better heat dissipation.
-Additionally, its build quality gave me peace of mind during frequent thunderstorms, as it’s resistant to power surges.
+Also, its build quality gave me peace of mind during frequent thunderstorms, as it’s resistant to power surges.

 5. Switching Capacity